 There are around 700 hundred Learning Management Systems (LMS’s) on the market.
 And yet, innovative learning solutions keep coming up.
 You’ve probably heard or even invested in new systems such as Learning Experience Platforms, Microlearning platforms, Collaborative Learning tools and Gamification tools…

 These challenges are giving rise to what many analysts are calling a “Learning Technologies Ecosystem”.
 The good?
 These new, complementary specialized solutions give you the freedom and advanced features to exactly answer your needs.
 On the other hand, gone are the days where you could simply just “shop for an LMS”.
-Navigating this ecosystem entails a certain knowledge of the market and the need for questions of integration between solutions.
+Navigating this ecosystem and collaborative learning platforms entails a certain knowledge of the market and the need for questions of integration between solutions.

 What is a Learning Technology Ecosystem?